Kubrat Pulev: Pulev vs. Gassiev

-On 15 October 2025, the WBA officially ordered Pulev to fight their no.1 ranked contender, 20-year old, Moses Itauma (13-0, 11 KOs), who was coming off a first-round stoppage win over former contender Dillian Whyte.
+On 15 October 2025, the WBA officially ordered Pulev to fight their No.1 ranked contender, 20-year old, Moses Itauma (13–0, 11 KOs), who was coming off a first-round stoppage win over former contender Dillian Whyte.
 Itauma previously declined an IBF eliminator bout against Frank Sánchez.
 The teams had until 14 November to agree terms.
-A day later, Pulev announced he would defend his WBA title on 12 December 2025, against Murat Gassiev (32-2, 25 KOs) at Dubai Duty Free Tennis Stadium, part of a two-week festival.
+A day later, Pulev announced he would defend his WBA title on 12 December 2025, against Murat Gassiev (32–2, 25 KOs) at Duty Free Tennis Stadium in Dubai, part of a two-week festival.
 The WBA was contemplating allowing Pulev to avoid the mandatory fight with Itauma, despite ordering him to compete against him.
 They indicated that Pulev needed to submit a 'Special Permit Request.'
 They stated, “At Pulev’s request, and consistent with his Settlement Agreement with the WBA, the WBA is inclined to sanction a Pulev-Gassiev bout.”
 It remained uncertain whether the winner of the fight would be obligated to face Itauma immediately afterward.
 On 11 November, the WBA approved the fight.
+Pulev weighed 253.5 pounds and Gassiev came in at 230.8 pounds.
+Pulev lost by knockout in the sixth round.
+He controlled the fight in the beginning with his jab and landed punches with consistency.
+Gassiev was patient and more measured.
+By the third round, Gassiev began connecting to the body.
+In the fifth, Pulev came back into the fight landing power shots, pushing Gassiev against the ropes, in what was the most competitive round.
+In the sixth round, Gassiev landed a well-times left hook that knocked Pulev hard on his back on the canvas.
+Pulev attempted to get up, but the referee stopped the fight.
+Prior to the fight, the WBA mandated that the winner to fight Moses Itauma, provided Itauma defeated Jermaine Franklin on 24 January 2026.